SohamJana11/Java-Microservice---CRUD-Operation/README.md

 - Controller: Processes user input, updates the model, and returns data to the view (e.g., BookController).

 This separation improves organization, maintainability, and scalability.

-By separating the application into these components, MVC helps manage complexity, facilitates testing, and improves maintainability.

 ![#f03c15](https://via.placeholder.com/15/f03c15/f03c15.png) This code defines a Book entity class that will be mapped to a "Books" table in a database.
 The class is annotated with JPA and Lombok annotations to handle database interactions and reduce boilerplate code, respectively.
 The id field is auto-generated and serves as the primary key, while title and author are standard fields representing attributes of the book.